-ture, morality, religion, political thought, and esthetics.
-The whose weavings symbolically unite history, philosophy, literathey have a contemporary wing, it fits there also."
-But Anatsui is particularly happy at the Met, where his work is surrounded by traditional ritual and ceremonial objects, "It's like the past is facing the present, and it shows that art creation didn't ever come to a stop in Africa," he says.
+Using bright-colored caps and golden bands from discarded liquor bottles, ture, morality, religion, political thought, and esthetics.
+The tapestry is actually a work by Africa's leading sculptor, El is particularly happy at the Met, where his work is surrounded by traditional ritual and ceremonial objects.
+"It's like the past is facing the present, and it shows that art creation didn't ever come to a stop in Africa," he says.

-"My work fits into a variety of categories in most muse-
+Anatsui, a master at meshing indigenous influences and con-"My work fits into a variety of categories in most muse-